Do You Need a Kiln to Glaze Pottery at Home

 Raku Firing

-While not everyone has access to a proper pottery kiln, one of these methods for glazing pottery without a kiln is called Raku Firing.
+While not everyone has access to a proper pottery kiln, one method for glazing pottery without a kiln is called Raku Firing.
 This method requires a bisque fire to turn the clay into a ceramic material.
-The temperature needed depends strictly on what type of clay is being used.
-In addition, this method needs someplace where you can create this fire.
-Most commonly, this method can be done in an art studio with a kiln, but it is possible to do it at home with a pit fire.
+The required temperature depends strictly on the type of clay being used.
+In addition, this method requires a place where you can create the fire.
+Most commonly, this method is done in an art studio with a kiln, but it is also possible to do it at home with a pit fire.

 Pit Firing

-The pit firing temperature will reach around 1562ā (850ā), which would be considered a very low bisque fire.
-This temperature would be hot enough to turn the clay into ceramic material but Not hot enough to verify the clay or make the glaze food safe.
+The pit firing temperature will reach around 1562℉ (850℃), which would be considered a very low bisque fire.
+This temperature would be hot enough to convert the clay into a ceramic material, but not hot enough to vitrify it or make the glaze food-safe.

 I would not recommend using a kitchen oven.
 A home oven will not reach the recommended temperature needed for the glaze.